IQSS/askdataverse/askdata/README.md

 # Askdata

 Experimental code to query tabular data with natural language queries.
+The LLM looks only at the content of the tabular data and not at the dataset description or any metadata.

 The code takes the input natural language query, transforms it into a SQL query, executes the query on the database and then tries to translate the resul back into natural language.
+Data are downladed locally, so if too large, the tool may take a little moment to load.

 The code is meant not have memory, so each query is independent.
 This is a feature!